Ovy95/TradeApps-Practical/README.md

 # Trade Apps Tech Test
 Instructions
-We would like for you to recreate the screenshot (website.png) in HTML and CSS to the best of your ability.
+We would like for you to recreate the screenshot (below) in HTML and CSS to the best of your ability.
 In the folder, there are 2 sections

 - A screenshot of the website that we would like you to recreate